Zaki-1052/GPTPortal/README.md

   - Click the 📸 button to open the *file selector*.
   - Choose an image file.
 It will be sent with your next message.
     - **Update (~~DEPRECATED~~)**: The Default model selector is now the more intelligent GPT-4 without vision.
-      - If you would like to utilize the *Vision-Preview* model, which uses GPT-4-Turbo, as in ChatGPT, please fully read this page and the documentation.
+      - If you would like to utilize the *Vision-Preview* model, which uses GPT-4-Turbo, as in ChatGPT, *select* the model.
-      - **UPDATE**: You can now simply choose your *preferred model* through the *drop down menu* at the top of the interface.
+      - **UPDATE**: You can now simply choose your *preferred model* through the *dropdown menu* at the top of the interface.
       - ~~Then, go to `server.js` in your preferred *Text Editor* and modify the "*model*" parameter to `gpt-4-vision-preview` as specified in the comments, which are there to guide you through the script and will be clearly marked.~~
 - **Model Selector**:
   - Click on the "*Select a Model*" button at the top.